adcimon/cheatsheets/webrtc/webrtc.md

 a=* (zero or more media attribute lines — overriding the Session attribute lines)
 ```

-An example of SDP file is:
+An example of SDP is:
 ```
 v=0
 o=- 0 0 IN IP4 10.47.16.5